DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-7/midi-intro.md

 ## Working with Sitala

-> For this exercise, gather a few drum one‑shots (kick, snare, hi‑hat).
-Sitala is a 16‑pad drum sampler, ideal for one‑shots.
-For a playable bass instrument, use a synth (e.g., ReaSynth) or a sampler that maps samples chromatically (e.g., ReaSamplomatic5000)—not Sitala.
+> Start with Sitala’s built‑in default/factory kit so everyone can follow along without downloading samples.
+Sitala is a 16‑pad drum sampler ideal for one‑shots.
+For a playable bass line, use a synth (e.g., ReaSynth) or a chromatic sampler (e.g., ReaSamplomatic5000)—not Sitala.

 1. **Add Sitala to a track**: Insert Sitala on your instrument track.
-2. **Load drum samples**: Drag one‑shot samples onto Sitala’s pads or load a kit.
+2. **Use the default kit**: Load the factory/default kit from Sitala’s preset menu if it’s not already loaded.
 Pads map to consecutive MIDI notes by default (often starting near C1).
 Use Sitala’s six controls—Shape, Compression, Tuning, Tone, Volume, and Pan—to sculpt each sound.
 Adjust sample start/end in the waveform view as needed.
 3. **Record a MIDI pattern**:
    - Arm the track and turn record monitoring on.
    - Right‑click the track’s Record Arm button > `Record: MIDI overdub/replace` > choose `Overdub`.